-Jaylen Brown Explains Why He Trash Talks Marcus Smart At Celtics Practice
+NESN

 “Marcus is probably one of the best defenders in the league.
 Motivated Marcus is tough to score against.
 But you have to talk a little bit of trash to get him going.
 He’ll laugh and joke but as soon as you start talking trash to him, he’ll be looking to bust your ass.
 He’ll be super engaged pretty quickly.”

-Brown and Smart both have had plenty of time to get work in together, as the two both played for the U.S. men’s national basketball team during the FIBA World Cup this summer.
-And while Smart’s role with the C’s will remain the same as it has been for the past few years, Brown will be looked upon to take a leap forward entering year four in the NBA.
+Brown and Smart both have had plenty of time to get work in together, as the two played for the U.S. men’s national basketball team during the FIBA World Cup this summer.
+And while Smart’s role with the C’s will remain the same as it has been for the past few years, Brown will be looked upon to take a leap forward entering Year 4 in the NBA.

 You can read Forsberg’s full story here >>>